 It seems that adding a few drops of water to a dram can sometimes have a beneficial effect as the whisky interacts with the water droplets and ‘opens up’, revealing new flavours and complexities.
 In truth, it would be more accurate to say that water changes, rather than improves a dram.
 On some occasions, these changes are for the better and on others, it would have been best to leave well alone.
 Nonetheless, it can be fun to play around, adding a few drops of water at a time and looking for any changes.
 Perhaps even pour two glasses of the same whisky, add water to one and let them sit for a few minutes, then see if there’s a drastic difference and if so, which is best.

-The Glenrothes Distillery is in the town of Rothes in Speyside (not the Fife town of Glenrothes as I assumed when I first got into whisky).
-It dates back to 1879 and over the years became a key ingredient in some of the leading blends on the market.
-The current owners are London’s oldest wine merchant Berry Bros and Rudd who’s relationship with the distillery can be traced back to 1923 when they first used Glenrothes in their Cutty Sark blend.
-Then, in 2010, Berry Bros sold the Cutty Sark brand to Edrington and gained the Glenrothes single malt as part of the deal.
-They adopted the practice of ‘Vintage’ releases in place of traditional aged expressions and have gone on to much acclaim.
+Glenrothes Distillery is situated in the town of Rothes in Speyside (not the Fife town of Glenrothes as I assumed when I first got into whisky).
+It dates from 1879 and has become a key ingredient in some leading blends over the years.
+Current owners, Berry Bros & Rudd are London’s oldest wine merchant and can trace their relationship with the malt back to 1923 when it was first used in the recipe for their Cutty Sark blended Scotch.
+In 2010 however, Berry Bros sold the Cutty Sark brand to Edrington and gained Glenrothes in the same deal.
+In a bold move, they removed all age statements from the label, choosing instead to focus on vintage releases.